 Methods Cause-by-age decomposition techniques were used to analyze changes in Danish life expectancy and lifespan inequality from 1960 to 2014, and of current Swedish-Danish differences.

 Results Stagnation in Danish life expectancy coincided with a shorter period of stagnation in lifespan inequality (1975-1990).
-The stagnation in life expectancy between was mainly driven by increases in cancer and non-infectious respiratory mortality offsetting a reduction in cardiovascular and infant mortality.
+The stagnation in life expectancy was mainly driven by increases in cancer and non-infectious respiratory mortality offsetting a reduction in cardiovascular and infant mortality.
 Lifespan inequality stagnated because a reduction in infant mortality was offset by an increase in mid-age smoking-related cancer and non-infectious respiratory diseases, accompanied by a reduction in old-age-cardiovascular mortality.
 After 1995 life expectancy and lifespan equality increased in lockstep, but still lag those of Sweden mainly to infant mortality and cancer.

 Conclusions In Denmark since 1960, changes in life expectancy and lifespan inequality were largely driven by the same causes, suggesting important social issues, but also a clear policy target.
 The comparison with Sweden suggests that Denmark can now reduce inequality in lifespans and increase life expectancy through the same policy targets: cancer and infant mortality.